SatoshiumAI/.github/mission.md

 # Mission

-To build a decentralized intelligence ecosystem aligned with Bitcoin, truth, and long-term sovereignty.
+To build a decentralized intelligence infrastructure aligned with Bitcoin, truth, and long-term sovereignty.

 Satoshium exists to explore and create systems where:

 - Value is verifiable
 - Intelligence is accountable
-- Agents operate under rules, not whims
+- Systems operate under rules, not whims
 - Individuals retain control over identity and assets
 - Infrastructure outlasts hype cycles